ev-th/CV/README.md

 ### Big Picture View

 I take care to understand how the various moving parts of a company work together to build and release a successful product.
 As a Product Development Manager at a small business, I wore many hats, working on product design and development, all the way to release and shipping.
 This gave me valuable insight into how all stages of the product lifecycle are connected and inform each other.
-For that role, this meant taking into account possible production practices and associated costs while designing product, or merchandising a website informed by knowledge of social media marketing or packaging.
+For that role, this meant taking into account possible production practices and associated costs while designing product, or merchandising a website informed by knowledge of social media marketing or packaging and shipping.
 During Makers group projects, this skill was useful for splitting tickets effectively while still taking into account how they interact with each other, and never losing sight of the project's larger goal while working on database schema or a React component for example.

 ### User Focus and Adaptability